wp-plugins/mywebtonet-performancestats/readme.txt

 After the sequence of tests are finished, the results will be displayed for you to evaluate.
 Typical results for the MySQL query test is 0.05-0.25 seconds if a MySQL socket connection is used.
-Web hosting providers with dedicated servers (like us) will show a slower time/queries per second, as a TCP/IP connection to the MySQL server is made instead og a local socket conenction.
+Web hosting providers with dedicated servers (like us) will show a slower time/queries per second, as a TCP/IP connection to the MySQL server is made instead of a local socket connection.

 Generally speaking, the faster this plugin runs, the faster your website will run.